 - 1. Impose time limitation on enforcement. - As amended, Section 19-15 would prohibit camping on public property daily between the hours of 7:00 a.m. to 9:00 p.m. - By doing so, this would bring the ordinance in line with Martin v.
 City of Boise by recognizing the fundamental right for unsheltered individuals to sleep, while maintaining the County's ability to prohibit prolonged occupation of public property, large accumulation of items and debris, and the establishment of large encampments. - 2.
 Impose complete prohibition on camping on or near certain types of properties that are particularly sensitive or inconsistent with such use: - a.
-Inside public buildings, fenced areas attached to public buildings, or within 50 feet of an entrance or exit to a public building; - b.
-Within 100 feet of a residence or residential zoning district; - c.
+Inside public buildings, fenced areas attached to public buildings, or within 25 feet of an entrance or exit to a public building; - b.
+Within 50 feet of a residence; - c.
 Within 100 feet of a playground, school, daycare, or other licensed childcare facility; - d.
 Within any County park (i.e., leave Section 20-25 unchanged); - e.
 Within any public highway, road, or street; - f.
 Within any public right-of-way, where the camping obstructs the free passage of persons, bicycles, or vehicles; - g.
-Within a "Very High Fire Severity Zone" as determined by the State Fire Marshall or local agency in accordance with Government Code sections 51178 and 51179; and h.
-Within certain waterways or flood zones, as discussed below.
+Within a "Very High Fire Severity Zone" as determined by the State Fire Marshall or local agency in accordance with Government Code sections 51178 and 51179; - h.
+Within 150 feet of the high water mark of the waters of the state or within any area designated as a Regulatory Floodway on the FEMA maps; and - i.
+Within 25 feet of a facility that provides shelter, safe sleeping, or safe parking to homeless persons, or that serves as a homeless services navigation center.